Battle of Peachtree Creek: Background

 Sherman had launched his grand offensive against the Army of Tennessee in early May.
 For more than two months, Sherman's forces, consisting of the Army of the Cumberland, the Army of the Tennessee and the Army of the Ohio, sparred with the Confederate Army of Tennessee, then under the command of General Joseph E. Johnston.
 Although the Southerners gained tactical successes at the Battle of New Hope Church, the Battle of Pickett's Mill, and the Battle of Kennesaw Mountain, they were unable to counter Sherman's superior numbers.
 Gradually, the Union forces flanked the Confederates out of every defensive position they attempted to hold.
 On July 8, Union forces crossed the Chattahoochee River, the last major natural barrier between Sherman and Atlanta.

 Retreating from Sherman's advancing armies, General Johnston withdrew across Peachtree Creek, just north of Atlanta, and laid plans for an attack on part of the Army of the Cumberland as it crossed Peachtree Creek.
 On July 17, he received a telegram from Confederate President Jefferson Davis relieving him from command.
 The political leadership of the Confederacy was unhappy with Johnston's lack of aggressiveness and replaced him with Hood.
 In contrast to Johnston's conservative tactics and conservation of manpower, Hood had a reputation for aggressive tactics and personal bravery on the battlefield.
 In fact he had already been maimed in battle twice within the past year, having personally led several assaults.
 Hood formally took command on July 18 and launched the attempted counter-offensive.

 It was not until July 19 that Hood learned of Sherman's split armies advancing for a swift attack from multiple directions.
 Thomas's Army of the Cumberland was to advance directly towards Atlanta, while the Army of the Ohio under the command of Major General John M. Schofield, and the Army of the Tennessee under the command of Major General James B. McPherson quickly moved several miles towards Decatur so as to advance from the northeast.
 This was apparently an early premonition of Sherman's general strategy of cutting Confederate supply lines by destroying railroads to the east.
 Thomas would have to cross Peachtree Creek at several locations and would be vulnerable both while crossing and immediately after, before they could construct breastworks.

-Hood hoped to attack Thomas while his army of Cumberland was still in the process of crossing Peachtree Creek.
+Hood hoped to attack Thomas while his Army of the Cumberland was still in the process of crossing Peachtree Creek.
 Hood also sent forth the corps under Alexander P. Stewart and William J. Hardee to meet Schofield and McPherson.
 By so doing, the Southerners could hope to fight with rough numerical parity and catch the Northern forces by surprise.
 Hood thus sought to drive Thomas west, further away from Schofield and McPherson.
 This would have forced Sherman to divert his forces away from Atlanta.